mikeingold/MeshIntegrals.jl/docs/src/supportmatrix.md

 This library aims to enable users to calculate the value of integrals over all [**Meshes.jl**](https://github.com/JuliaGeometry/Meshes.jl) geometry types using an array of numerical integration rules and techniques.
-However, some combinations of geometry types and integration rules are ill-suited, and some others are simply not yet yet implemented.
+However, some combinations of geometry types and integration rules are ill-suited, and some others are simply not yet implemented.
 The following Support Matrix captures the current state of support for all geometry/rule combinations.
 Entries with a green check mark are fully supported and pass unit tests designed to check for accuracy.

-In general, Gauss-Kronrod integration rules are recommended (and the default) for geometries with one parametric dimension, e.g.: `Segment`, `BezierCurve`, and `Rope`. or geometries with more than one parametric dimension, e.g. surfaces and volumes, H-Adaptive Cubature rules are recommended (and the default).
+In general, Gauss-Kronrod integration rules are recommended (and the default) for geometries with one parametric dimension, e.g.: `Segment`, `BezierCurve`, and `Rope`.
+For geometries with more than one parametric dimension, e.g. surfaces and volumes, H-Adaptive Cubature rules are recommended (and the default).